gandersen101/spaczz/README.md

 **Supports spaCy v3 and v2 (>= 2.2)!**

-Spaczz has been tested on Ubuntu 18.04, MacOS 10.15, and Windows Server 2019.
+Spaczz has been tested on Ubuntu 20.04, MacOS 10.15, and Windows Server 2019.

+*v0.5.4 Release Notes:*
+- BugFix for german Combination words for RegexSearcher.
+- Other minor docs/tooling updates.

 *v0.5.3 Release Notes:*
 - *Fixed a "bug" in the `TokenMatcher`.
 Spaczz expects token matches returned in order of ascending match start, then descending match length.
 However, spaCy's `Matcher` does not return matches in this order by default.
 Added a sort in the `TokenMatcher` to ensure this.*

-*v0.5.2 Release Notes:*
-- *Minor updates to pre-commits and noxfile.*

 Please see the [changelog](https://github.com/gandersen101/spaczz/blob/master/CHANGELOG.md) for previous release notes.
 This will eventually be moved to the [Read the Docs](https://spaczz.readthedocs.io/en/latest/) page.